raspberrypilearning/comic-character/en/step_2.md

 ## Add Copyright message to footer

-In this step, you will create a Copyright message and a function to automatically update the current year.
+In this step, you will create a copyright message and a function to automatically update the current year.
 You will add this to your footer section.

 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step2" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>